Tony Ranasinghe

-He has acted in 115 films, in 43 of which he was the leading actor and in 72 of which he played a supporting role.
-Also he has contributed as a script writer in two films.
+He acted in 115 films, in 43 of which he was the leading actor and in 72 of which he played a supporting role.
+He also contributed as a script writer in two films.

 Personal life

-Ranasinghe Hettiarachchilage Ignatius Anthony Silva, who later became popular as Tony Ranasinghe, was born July 31, 1937 in Modara to Emmanuel Cyril and Lilian Fernando as the second of the family.
+Ranasinghe Hettiarachchilage Ignatius Anthony Silva, who later became popular as Tony Ranasinghe, was born July 31, 1937, in Modara to Emmanuel Cyril and Lilian Fernando as the second of the family.
 He had 8 siblings in the family - The eldest is the Ralex.
 Other younger members include Stella, Marie, Gina, Romwell, Christopher, and Daya.
 He studied at St. Anthony's College, Wattala, and De LaSalle College, Modera.
 His father worked as a Technical Officer in the Department of Posts and Telecommunications.
-He joined Modara Dilasal College in 1948 to study English.
+He joined de la Salle College, Modera in 1948 to study English.
 He was a cricket fan during school times and used to collected photographs of Don Bradman.

 He started his career as an English stenographer and quit from the job after few months.
 He changes his name to an advertisement for the 1962 drama "Bodinkarayo" with the influence from his brother Ralex.

 He was married to longtime partner Sirima Indrani Wickramasuriya.
 The wedding was celebrated on 30 April 1962.
 Ranasinghe died on 16 June 2015 at a public hospital in Colombo at the age of 77.